Solidary & Solitary: The Joyner/Giuffrida Collection

 Presented by The Helis Foundation

 Solidary & Solitary tells the history of art by African-American artists, with a particular emphasis on abstraction, from the 1940s to the present moment.
 That story is a complicated one, woven from the threads of debates about how to represent blackness, social struggle and change, and global migrations and diasporas.

-The Smart Museum’s presentation augments the core exhibition with three new commissions from Chicago-area artists, Bethany Collins, Samuel Levi Jones, and Amanda Williams.
+The Smart Museum’s presentation augments the core exhibition with three site-specific commissions from Chicago-area artists Bethany Collins, Samuel Levi Jones, and Amanda Williams.

 Jennie C. Jones